Infosec-Group/TabasOnLock-Web-App/README.md

 # TabasOnLock
 A simple barber shop scheduling and reservation system built with **React**, **TailwindCSS**, **React Hook Form**, **Yup**, and **TanStack Query**.

-A simple barber shop scheduling and reservation system built using HTML, CSS, and JavaScript.
 Originally developed as a school activity for CTINASSL – Information Assurance and Security, this project demonstrates secure appointment handling, basic user interactions, and clean UI design without the use of frontend frameworks.

 ---